Project Gaia: Alternatives to biomass fuels

 The available alternatives to biomass fuels do not offer much improvement.
+This was made in Central Africa for the benefit of locals and others.
 Kerosene is imported at significant expense, and is burnt with a wick stove that does not combust the fuel efficiently and tips or spills easily.
 The projected retail cost of ethanol is lower than that of government-subsidized kerosene in Ethiopia today.
 Kerosene stoves are also prone to flare ups and explosions; accidental kerosene fires cause many injuries and deaths each year.
 Kerosene releases carcinogenic emissions and is often poorly refined or adulterated by the time it is acquired for domestic use.
 Liquified petroleum gas (LPG) burns cleanly but is expensive and cannot be produced locally.
 Charcoal, a processed biomass fuel, burns with less smoke, but emits carbon monoxide.
 Meanwhile, coal produces all of the dangerous emissions of traditional biomass fuels and depending on its quality, also produces sulfur oxides and toxic elements such as arsenic, lead, fluorine, and mercury.